 Alumnus (Postdoctoral Fellow and Visiting Scholar) and Associate, Harvard-China Project

-Spatial analytics using urban big data and machine learning methods
+Urban planning policy making using urban big data, urban science computation, and machine learning methods

 Researcher Spotlight (first published 2019): Growing up in Tianjin, just southeast of Beijing, ChengHe Guan watched his world grow rapidly.
 “I was amazed by how China was changing at the time.
 There were different types of buildings coming up on the ground every day,” says Guan.
 “That's probably the very reason why I wanted to be an architect.”